oslocyclotronlab/ompy/README.md

 import oslo_method_python as om
 ```

-My philosophy is that the package shall be flexible and transparent to use and modify.
+The overarching philosophy is that the package shall be flexible and transparent to use and modify.
 I'd rather open up for possible misuse of the code than hinder the user from doing something.
 Therefore, there are several ways to use the package, which will now be outlined:

 ### The Matrix() and Vector() classes
 The two most important utility classes in the package are `om.Matrix()` and `om.Vector()`.
 They are used to store matrices (2D) or vectors (1D) of numbers (typically spectra of counts) along with energy calibration information.
 These are just numpy arrays, and the structure is like this:
 ```
 mat = om.Matrix()
 mat.matrix # A 2D numpy array
-mat.Ex_array # Array of lower-bin-edge energy values for axis 0 mat.Eg_array # Array of lower-bin-edge energy values for axis 1
+mat.E0_array # Array of lower-bin-edge energy values for axis 0 (i.e. the row axis, or y axis) mat.E1_array # Array of lower-bin-edge energy values for axis 1 (i.e. the column axis, or x axis)

 vec = om.Vector()
 vec.vector # A 1D numpy array